 UTMD's management personnel, beginning with the first level of supervision and professional management, and including certain non-management specialists and technical people, together with all direct sales representatives, are eligible as participants in the MB Plan.
 At the beginning of the year, plan participants were generally awarded participation units in the bonus plan, proportional to base salary and responsibility, based on senior management's determination of the relative contribution expected from each person toward attaining Company goals.
 Each individual's performance objectives, derived as the applicable contribution needed from that key employee to achieve the Company's overall business plan for the year, are available for review as needed by the Committee.
 As part of the planning process, each eligible employee develops a set of measurable and dated objectives for the ensuing year.
 Achieving the Company's plan sets an expected value per bonus unit.
 After the end of the year, each individual participant's contribution to the Company's performance is assessed by senior management in order to determine an additional allocation of units for individual contributions, with the accomplishment of the beginning of year objectives as a key component.
-In 2010, 69 employees were included in the distribution of a \$358,600 annual MB Plan payout, not including payroll taxes.
-The MB Plan also funded \$16,000 in extraordinary bonuses paid contemporaneously to non-executive employees during the year, \$12,200 in non-exempt employee attendance bonuses, \$30,700 in continuing education and \$6,200 in holiday gifts to employees.
+In 2015, 167 employees, including employees of UTMD's subsidiaries, were included in the distribution of a \$565,000 annual MB Plan payout, not including payroll taxes.
+The MB Plan also funded \$1,034 in extraordinary bonuses paid contemporaneously to non-executive employees during the year, \$14,500 in non-exempt employee attendance bonuses, and \$6,500 in holiday chits to employees.